FlowFuse/website/operations/data.md

 For now the data is imported manually into Big Query.
 In big query materialized views are created - read; we're processing the data for more, derived, data.
-As the data is than in the Google realm, it is available as data source in Google Sheets and [Data Studio](https://datastudio.google.com/).
+As the data is then in the Google realm, it is available as a data source in Google Sheets and [Data Studio](https://datastudio.google.com/).

 ### Source to sink